brainDensed/ERC20-Token-Client/README.md

 # FoolishToken Frontend (React + Vite)

 This is the frontend dApp for the FoolishToken ERC20 project.
-It allows users to connect their wallet, transfer tokens, burn tokens, and (if owner) mint, pause, or unpause the contract—all via a modern React interface.
+It allows users to connect their wallet, transfer tokens, burn tokens, and (if owner) mint, pause, or unpause the contract all via a modern React interface.

 ## Features